 The Kent County Show has built up a brilliant reputation over the past few decades as a first class venue for National Horse of the Year qualifiers.
-There were nearly 130 horse classes over the 3 days with almost 1,000 entries each year.
-Classes started early each day and with 2 large dedicated Equine Rings and a state-of-the-art practice ring, visitors could watch a full program of competitions throughout the day.
+There were nearly 130 horse classes over the 3 days with approximately 1,000 entries each year.
+Classes started early each day and with three large dedicated Equine Rings and a state-of-the-art practice ring, visitors could watch a full program of competitions throughout the day.

 The Kent County Show hosted many Horse of the Year Qualifiers during the three day event at the Kent Showground, Detling.
 These prestigious qualifiers are part of the outdoor season ahead of the main event, which takes place at the NEC Birmingham.